PandaHexCode/PDebug/README.md

 With the program dnSpy (https://github.com/dnSpy/dnSpy) you can add the script to a compiled Unity game, but you have to add the script somewhere, which should be easy!

 ## Video Showcase
-Tested with Yooka Laylee https://youtu.be/AGOgQwyecIE
+Tested with Yooka Laylee https://youtu.be/AGOgQwyecIE (Old Version was used!)

 ## Is3D Boolean
 Don't forget to set the is3D bool correctly in the script!

+## Still not finished!
+It's need much more imrpoves and maybe new Functions...